 East Tennessee State University

 At East Tennessee State University (ETSU), students can earn a hybrid Bachelor of Business Administration (BBA) in Management with a Concentration in Legal Studies.
 This program takes place mostly online, although at least 50% of major program requirements must be completed on ETSU’s campus.
 The Legal Studies program is housed under the Department of Management and Marketing, allowing students to learn from a mix of a broad business foundation and specialized legal courses.
 The bachelor’s degree requires 120 credit hours in total, including 24 credit hours within the Legal Studies concentration.
 Core courses in the concentration include Law of Business Organizations, Real Estate Law, Governmental Regulation of Business, and Current Management Issues.
 Graduates from ETSU’s hybrid paralegal program are prepared with the theoretical knowledge and practical skills needed to find positions in private- and public-sector organizations.

 University of Memphis

-Middle Tennessee State: “The paralegal program at MTSU is offered as a minor in the political science department.
+Student Review: “The paralegal program at MTSU is offered as a minor in the political science department.
 It required about 18 hours of specific paralegal and law courses, taught almost entirely by adjunct professors.
 Most of the professors were lawyers in a solo practice.
-The classes were very easy and required ittle time outside of class.
+The classes were very easy and required little time outside of class.
 Classes were almost always taught at night, which makes it perfect for non-traditional/working students.
 I was fortunate to find a paralegal job within one week of graduating, which was due in large part to my education.
 Once I began working in the legal field, I found that only 25-50% of the work I had done in my classes actually helped me in my career.
-Overall, I was glad I completed the paralegal program at MTSU because it helped me get a job in my field, but the program could definitely use some fine tuning to make it more helpful.” – Student at Middle Tennessee State
+Overall, I was glad I completed the paralegal program at MTSU because it helped me get a job in my field, but the program could definitely use some fine-tuning to make it more helpful.” – Student at Middle Tennessee State